Financial-Times/o-tracking/MIGRATION.md

 +tracking.click.init();
 ```

+Removed the deprecated `user.passport_id` from the data being tracked.

 ## Migrating from v1 to v2

 o-tracking v2 has dropped support for ftdomdelegate v3, please ensure your project is not using ftdomdelegate v3 and can work with ftdomdelegate v4.